madfish-solutions/templewallet-dapp/README.md

 You can explore auto generated [full API Docs here](docs/README.md).

-Probably you would be most interested in the [ThanosWallet class](docs/classes/thanoswallet.md) methods.
+Probably you would be most interested in the [TempleWallet class](docs/classes/templewallet.md) methods.

 ## Local Development